aadarshpp/Kaggle/README.md

 - `mini-courses/` – Kaggle courses and notebooks
 - `competitions/` – Notebooks and solutions for Kaggle competitions

-Each folder includes READMEs and relevant materials like certificates or links to online notebooks.
+Each folder includes READMEs and relevant materials like certificates or/and links to online notebooks.

 ## Notes